janoglezcampos/FindItByCalls/README.md

 # FindItByCalls
-Hacky code for finding functions in DLLs by their calls
+Hacky code for extracting calls in DLLs by function

+Find an usage example in GetCalls.py

+Notes:
+* The dll path can be either absolute or relative
+* The returned dictionary is indexed by function names in the format:
+  * local!<function name> if the function was found in the export table
+  * local!Function_0x<function address in hexadecimal> if the name couldnt be resolved